poemsaltchen-stack/spy-risk-analysis/README.md

-# spy-risk-analysis
+# SPY Risk Analysis
-A simple Python project analyzing SPY prices, returns, and volatility
+This is my first Python finance project.
+The project will analyze:
+- SPY price
+- Daily returns
+- Volatility